flow-lab/go-lambda-template/README.md

 # go-lambda-template

-This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and Go.
+This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Go AWS Lambda with Terraform deployment and infrastructure.

 It is important to note that you should not try to `git clone` this project but use `cookiecutter` CLI instead as ``{{cookiecutter.project_slug}}`` will be rendered based on your input and therefore all variables and files will be rendered properly.